top of page

 A Fine Facility for the Wabash Valley

 Bob Warn Field at Sycamore Stadium debuted in 1978 but was renovated and transformed in 2009 into a more luxurious facility.
-The home stadium for the Indiana State University baseball team has never looked better and with a capacity of 1,000 seats, it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.
+The home stadium for the Indiana State University baseball team has never looked better, and with a capacity of 1,000 seats, it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.

-The field gets its name from longtime ISU baseball coach Bob Warn who piloted the program from 1976-2004 and led the Sycamores to their only College World Series appearance in 1986.
-On campus, Warn is a legend and he now has a stadium with his name and will leave a lasting legacy to future ballplayers.
+The field gets its name from longtime ISU baseball coach Bob Warn, who piloted the program from 1976-2004 and led the Sycamores to their only College World Series appearance in 1986.
+On campus, Warn is a legend, and he now has a stadium with his name and will leave a lasting legacy to future ballplayers.

 From the outside, the field looks especially elegant with a beautiful salmon stucco finish.
 Still, on the inside, it is the familiar aluminum bleacher seating resembling what the ballpark had during its first 30 years of service.
 Do not get me wrong, Terre Haute has a great baseball tradition that almost vanished during the summer of 1956, and with renovations to the stadium, Indiana State has created a very impressive ballpark for the college and the city to use.

-Food & Beverage 2
+Food & Beverage 3

 Atmosphere 3

-Neighborhood 2
+Neighborhood 3

 The stadium is north of campus and is adjacent to a cemetery.
 Before renovations, the tombstones were highly visible from behind the outfield walls.
-The stadium does sit on 3rd Street, the main artery of town, where you will find a collection of local proprietors and national restaurant chains.
-The stadium is located about three miles north of I-70, where many of these options are located, but downtown Terre Haute is close and has the potential of becoming a burgeoning hot spot in town.
+The stadium sits on 3rd Street, the main artery of town, where you will find a collection of local proprietors and national restaurant chains.

 J Gumbo’s is my destination for cheap eats and creative thinking; try the Black and bleu dip with nachos, bumblebee stew, Cajun nachos, Jean Lafitte po’boy, and creole ratatouille.
 Across the street is the Coffee Grounds, which used to be my old hangout during my first year as an undergrad at college.
 A good cup of coffee is also expected with conversation.